The 7 Best Mountain Bike Shock Pumps for Maintaining Your Suspension Pressure

 Ease of Use

-Ease of use is another crucial feature of shock pumps.
+Another crucial feature of shock pumps is ease of use.
 The handle must be ergonomic, preventing it from cutting into your hands when inflating at high pressures.

-Shock pumps come with ‘T,’ ‘I,’ and ‘inverted 0’ types of handles.
+Shock pumps come with ‘T’, ‘I’, and ‘inverted 0’ handles.
 From my experience and discussions with mechanics, the ‘T’ and ‘inverted 0’ handles are the best.
 However, remember that the larger the handle, the less portable the pump becomes.

 An example of a mountain bike shock pump with a 'T' type handle